Doshchepkov/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Oshchepkov Dmitry Vladimirovich is a student of the Peoples' Friendship University of Russia.
+His research interests include computer algebra, data science, data analysis, practical application of programming and mathematics in finance.
 {style="text-align: justify;"}